 Friends of the Library Book Shop

 HEBER SPRINGS — The Friends of The Library Book Shop, 2255 Arkansas 25B N., is open from 10 a.m. to 2 p.m.
 Wednesdays and Saturdays.
 The shop offers a large variety of books at bargain prices.
-Proceeds will benefit all the libraries in Cleburne County, including the new library in Quitman.
-Volunteers at the book shop are always welcome.
-Stop by for more information.
+Friends of the Library are welcome to attend the group’s meetings at 1 p.m. the second Thursday of the month.
+Proceeds will benefit the libraries in Cleburne County.
+Volunteers are welcome.
+For more information, stop by the shop.

 Cabot Civitan Club Meetings